Published May 12, 2024 · Updated Feb 25, 2026

 How did we gather these insights?

-We analysed surveys, interviews and feedback forms from accounting students, using multiple touchpoints across the year to track change.
+We analysed surveys, interviews, and feedback forms from accounting students, using multiple touchpoints across the year to track changes.
 Mixed methods capture a broad, diverse cohort and show how teaching practice and staff interactions shape learning.
-Using existing student channels increased participation and the relevance of the evidence.
+Using established student channels increased participation and helped ensure the findings reflect what students experience day to day.

 What do students value about teaching staff?

-Students highlight subject expertise, enthusiasm and availability.
-Approachability and detailed, individual feedback help them master complex concepts.
-Staff who adapt materials, offer extra sessions and keep communication consistent sustain engagement and trust in modules that demand cumulative understanding.
+Students highlight subject expertise, enthusiasm, and availability.
+They value approachable staff and detailed, individual feedback that helps them master complex concepts.
+When staff adapt materials, offer extra sessions, and keep communication consistent, students stay engaged and trust modules that demand cumulative understanding.

 Where do teaching styles fall short?

-Students describe over-reliance on theory without sufficient practice.
-Large lectures that repeat content reduce engagement.
-Accounting cohorts respond better when staff use worked exemplars, case studies, live problem-solving and interactive elements, with clear signposting of how topics link to assessment and professional standards.
+Students describe an over-reliance on theory without enough practice.
+Large lectures that repeat content can reduce engagement.
+Accounting cohorts respond better to worked exemplars, case studies, live problem-solving, and interactive elements, especially when staff clearly link topics to assessment and professional standards, which aligns with accounting students’ perspectives on teaching delivery.

 Which support systems enable better teaching?

-Targeted academic development, up-to-date resources and streamlined admin support free staff time for teaching and feedback.
-Visible availability, predictable drop-ins and timely responses improve students’ ability to act on advice.
-Mirroring support for part-time and commuting students through out-of-hours options and asynchronous Q&A summaries makes provision equitable across the cohort.
+Targeted academic development, up-to-date learning resources, and streamlined admin support free up staff time for teaching and feedback.
+Visible availability, predictable drop-ins, and timely responses improve students’ ability to act on advice.
+Extending support for part-time and commuting students through out-of-hours options and asynchronous Q&A summaries helps make provision equitable across the cohort.

 How should feedback and assessment work in accounting?

-Feedback drives the largest share of accounting comments (10.8%), so clarity is pivotal.
+Feedback makes up the largest share of accounting comments (10.8%), so clarity is pivotal for assessment methods and marking criteria.
 Students want annotated exemplars aligned to the marking criteria, checklist-style rubrics that show what good looks like, and published turnaround standards.
 When criteria feel opaque or timing is unpredictable, motivation dips and students struggle to calibrate their work for the next assessment.

 How does organisation affect learning?

 Timetabling changes and fragmented communications undermine learning rhythms, consistent with negative student tone on scheduling.
-A single source of truth for timetable updates, brief weekly “what changed and why” notes, and visible ownership of decisions reduce friction and protect the positive experience students report of teaching staff.
+A single source of truth for timetable updates, brief weekly “what changed and why” notes, and visible ownership of decisions reduce friction and help students plan, while protecting the positive experience students report with teaching staff.

 What changes move sentiment fastest?